 First we look at the positives.

-- Even big companies give out sale.
+- Even big companies give out sales.
 That’s again a right point.
-Every big company in this world sometimes gives discounts to their customers.
-And every body likes it; in fact people buy more during sale than in other period.
+Every big company in this world sometimes gives discounts to its customers.
+And everybody likes it; in fact, people buy more during sales than in another period.

 - Gain more clients.
 Yes, by being cheap you can attract new clients and can become known in the job arena.
 Even if eventually clients don’t take your services they will surely like to take a look at your work.
 This will make you known to them and may bring work to you later on.